By using Replypad, you agree to our Cookie Policy.

 If you are new to triggers, we recommend on reading understanding triggers first.

-Unfollow Conversations
+Unfollow tickets

-To un-follow a conversation:
+To un-follow a ticket:

 2. You should no longer see your name in the followers list.